 If you are already receiving care and you are concerned or unhappy about the services then don't be afraid to speak up.
 This might be scary but it's always best to address concerns rather than leaving it to escalate.

 Alternatively, you can lodge a complaint with the Aged Care Quality and Safety Commission on their website or call them on 1800 951 822.
 You can make an anonymous or confidential complaint, although, to ensure a good outcome, it is always best to give as much information as possible including your contact details in case the Commission needs more details about your situation.
-Check out the Commission’s advice on how to make an effective complaint here.
+Check out the Commission’s website for advice on how to make an effective complaint.